 In WTO terminology, subsidies in general are identified by boxes which are given the colours of traffic lights: green (permitted), amber (slow down i.e. be reduced), red (forbidden).
 In agriculture, things are, as usual, more complicated.
 The Agriculture Agreement has no red box, although domestic support exceeding the reduction commitment levels in the amber box is prohibited; and there is a blue box for subsidies that are tied to programmes that limit production.
 There are also exemptions for developing countries (sometimes called an S&D box).

-The amber box back to top
+The amber box

 For agriculture, all domestic support measures considered to distort production and trade (with some exceptions) fall into the amber box.
 The total value of these measures must be reduced.
 Various proposals deal with how much further these subsidies should be reduced, and whether limits should be set for specific products rather than having overall aggregate limits.